Your home page is like a gateway. Usually it’s the first page your audience sees and your one chance to make a good first impression.

 Features don’t win the heart and minds of your customers, benefits do.

-Nobody chooses to buy a shampoo because ‘it makes your hair clean’, they buy it because it ‘restores split ends’ or ‘locks in colour intensity’.
+Nobody chooses to buy a shampoo because ‘it contains a long-lasting formula’, they buy it because it ‘restores split ends’ or ‘locks in colour intensity’.

 Benefits reveal how your offering will make your customer feel.
 They communicate the transformation and how it will make their lives better.

 To identify the benefits of your pet business, write a list of all the features of your products or services.
 Now think about each feature in terms of the benefits they offer.
 How does it help solve a problem?
 What will life look like for your customer with your product or service in their life.

 It’s not about you